 This is a mixed bag.
 They tend to last a turn or two at most.
 In that period, damage comes off the increased life so in a sense it is like armor - but temporary so inferior.

-Some trigger on hit (Comeback Essence) and some at start of turn (Vitality Banner) and so the triggers are relatively good.
+Some trigger on hit (Comeback Essence) and some at start of turn (Vitality Banner) and some even at start of battle, so the triggers are relatively good.

 But although useful, this Perk is not as valuable as Armor for several reasons.
 First, the values are comparable to armor.
 So no number advantage.
 Second, it works proportionately.
 It does not increase life, but max life.
 If you are at 50% life, and your max life increases by 10,000 (eg), your life total increases by 5,000.
 For a turn or two.
 Third, DoT is calculated from max life.
 So if your monster has taken damage and max life increases, it will take more DoT both in actual value and as a proportion of actual current life.